chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 We are now ready to create our `PhysicallyBasedLight` as an child of `Light` class.
 Our physically based light will be of type `.directional`, and we will customize its `intensity` and `temperature`.
-The intensity is the flux of the light (again, go to check [my first post about physically based rendering](https://http://www.fabrizioduroni.it/2017/12/07/physically-base-rendering-introduction.html "physically based introduction post") if you don't know what it is :stuck_out_tongue:), and the second one is the color temperature expressed in Kelvin (remeber: 6500 correspond to pure white sunlight).
+The intensity is the flux of the light (again, go to check [my first post about physically based rendering](http://www.fabrizioduroni.it/2017/12/07/physically-base-rendering-introduction.html "physically based introduction post") if you don't know what it is :stuck_out_tongue:), and the second one is the color temperature expressed in Kelvin (remember: 6500 K corresponds to pure white sunlight).
 We also activate other interesting features: by setting `castsShadow` to `true` we activate the rendering of shadow using shadow mapping technique, and by setting `orthographicScale` to `10` we extend a little bit the visible area of the scene from the light, so we are improving the construction of the shadow map.